R-Spin: Efficient Speaker and Noise-invariant Representation Learning with Acoustic Pieces: Experiments

 \subsection{Data}

-The 960 hours unlabeled English speech in LibriSpeech is used~\citep{Panayotov2015libri}.
-Audio distortions are generated with torch-audiomentations.\footnote{https://github.com/asteroid-team/torch-audiomentations} Following \citet{zhu2023robust}, background noises are sampled from MUSAN~\citep{snyder2015musan} and CHiME-4~\citep{vincent2017chime4} corpora, covering music, speech, and outdoor noise.
-The signal-to-noise~(SNR) ratios are uniformly sampled from [$-$10, 10].
-During evaluation, we add random distortions to each utterance, including colored noise, MUSAN background noise, and reverberation~(Appendix~\ref{subsec:app-impl-pr}).
-The SNRs used here are $-$10, $-$5, 0, 5, and 10.
+The 960 hours of unlabeled English speech in LibriSpeech is used for R-Spin training~\citep{Panayotov2015libri}.\footnote{Released under CC BY 4.0} Audio distortions are generated with torch-audiomentations.\footnote{https://github.com/asteroid-team/torch-audiomentations} Following \citet{zhu2023robust}, background noises are sampled from MUSAN~\citep{snyder2015musan} and CHiME-4~\citep{vincent2017chime4}, covering music, speech, and outdoor noise.\footnote{MUSAN: CC BY 4.0 / CHiME-4: CC BY-NC-SA 2.0} Signal-to-noise ratios~(SNR) are uniformly sampled from [$-$10, 10] during training.
+We add distortions to each utterance during evaluation, including Gaussian noise, MUSAN noise, and reverberation~(Appendix~\ref{subsec:app-impl-pr}).